 By the way, most password managers have import/export buttons so you can quickly transfer passwords from one client to another.
 You can even export passwords from Chrome, Edge, or Firefox to a dedicated client to get things set up quickly.

 Update, 6/1/22: Ensured all text and links up to date.

 At its core, a password manager is just a tool that helps you generate and store passwords.
 So why over-complicate things with a premium password manager when you already have baked into your browser?

 Well, dedicated password managers offer more security and quality-of-life features than their browser-based counterparts.
 They also work on any operating system or browser, so you aren’t stuck using Chrome or Firefox on every device you own.
-Dedicated password clients are much better at their job than browser-based managers, and because there are free options like LastPass, it’s hard to find a convincing reason to stick with a browser-based solution.
+Dedicated password clients are much better at their job than browser-based managers, and because there are free options for dedicated password managers, it’s hard to find a convincing reason to stick with a browser-based solution.

 Here are some features that are common in browser-based password managers:

 - Save and Sync: You can sync passwords across all devices, so long as you use the same browser on each device.

 - Generate Passwords: Browsers will ask if you want to generate unique passwords when signing up for a website.
 (Dedicated password managers give you more control over the length and content of randomly-generated passwords.)

 - Credit Cards and Addresses: You can save your credit cards and addresses to a browser-based password manager for quick checkout.

 - Master Password: You can program your browser to ask for a master password before it provides access to your saved passwords.
 This option is rarely enabled by default, and it isn’t available in Microsoft Edge at the time of writing.